 - For GDPR compliance, you'll want to create and send to segments that only include contacts who have consented to direct mail.

 - Postcards do not support merge tags in text fields.

-- Security and nonprofit discounts do not apply to postcards at this time.
+- Discounts and promotions do not apply to postcards at this time.